RobLoach/raylib-physfs/README.md

     // Mount a directory or archive into a given namespace.
     MountPhysFS("assets.zip", "assets");

-    // Load an image through PhysFS.
+    // Load an image through PhysFS directly from assets.zip.
     Image dog = LoadImageFromPhysFS("assets/dog.png");

     // Close the file system.